 A: I kept going and keep going now because I refuse to be satisfied with what I’ve done when I know I have more to give.
 This has kept me motivated to continue to compete and give it my all in the same way it’s kept me motivated to refuse my fate as someone who should remain in a hospital bed.
 I couldn’t accept that I would never walk again despite the doctors because I knew I had more to give to my kids and to my family.
 In the same way, I can’t accept that I’m finished on the mat.
 Sure, I’ve had a successful career, but I haven’t accomplished some of my major goals, so I am not done yet.

-EVERY WRESTLER IS AN OVERCOMER!
-Stock up gear from Richard's exclusive collection.
+EVERYBODY IS AN OVERCOMER!
+Stock up on gear from Richard's exclusive collection.
 Check it out now.

 About the author: Logan Shanks

 Logan was part of the Ankeny High School wrestling team from 8th grade until he graduated in 2020.
 He's currently a sophomore majoring in Journalism and Mass Communications at Iowa State University.
 Logan hopes to one day write for a major league sports team and share with the world his thoughts and opinions on multiple sports.
 More about Logan.